 Microsoft is buying SwiftKey

-Here's a surprise acquisition: according to the Financial Times, Microsoft plans to pony up US$250 million to buy SwiftKey, makers of the swipable keyboard of the same name.
+Here's a surprise acquisition: according to the Financial Times, Microsoft plans to pony up US$250 million (about RM1 billion) to buy SwiftKey, makers of the swipable keyboard of the same name.
 Neither company had official comment on the matter, but Microsoft's response was a non-denial claim that it had "nothing to share at this time."

 SwiftKey has been releasing experimental keyboards and apps over the last year, with SwiftKey Neural Alpha using a neural network to predict words - and Microsoft may be looking to acquire that kind of artificial intelligence knowhow.
 But don't worry if you're a SwiftKey fan on Android or iOS: given Microsoft's recent track record of putting its own apps on other devices, we imagine nothing will change on that front.